Is it okay for siblings to share a room? Tips to keep them safe

 In some cultures and countries, large families will share one sleeping space.
 Adults and children all together in one bed.
 Or it may be just children sharing a room or a bed that stops at puberty or not until they leave home.

-Sometimes, whether your children share a room together (or not) is out of your control.
-Some families have small homes or extended family living with them.
+Sometimes, whether your children share a room (or not) is out of your control.
+Some families have small homes (like me) or extended family living with them.
 Not everyone has the financial privilege of allowing each child to have their own bedroom.

-So, let’s look at some of the questions parents often have when children have shared sleeping spaces.
+So, in this blog post, we are going to look at some of the questions parents often have when children have shared sleeping spaces.

 Is it legal?